Connect with others who understand.

 Using a new synthetic (latex or polyurethane) condom every time you have vaginal or anal sex is extremely effective for preventing HIV transmission.
 To be effective, the condom must be put on correctly before penetration begins.
 Note that “natural” condoms, such as those made from the intestinal membranes of lambs, do not prevent the transmission of HIV.

-When a person who is HIV-negative consistently takes the treatment regimen known as pre-exposure prophylaxis (PrEP), their risk for contracting HIV via sex with an infected partner is reduced by more than 90 percent.
-PrEP reduces the risk for contracting HIV from sharing needles with an infected person by more than 70 percent.
+When a person who is HIV-negative takes Truvada or Descovy properly, their risk of contracting HIV with an infected sexual partner is reduced by about 99 percent, according to the CDC.
+Truvada reduces the risk of contracting HIV from sharing needles with an infected person by at least 74 percent, according to the agency.

-Types of Contact That CANNOT Transmit HIV
+Types of Contact That Cannot Transmit HIV

 Decades ago, when little was known about HIV and AIDS, people were not sure exactly how the virus was transmitted.
-Myths surrounding HIV persist, and some people still fear close contact with those who have HIV.
-However, clinical studies have proven that HIV cannot survive outside the body – including on skin, in water, or in the air – and many bodily fluids do not carry HIV.
-The following bodily fluids and types of contact cannot transmit HIV between people:
+Myths surrounding HIV persist, and some people still fear close contact with those who are living with HIV.
+However, clinical studies have proved that HIV cannot survive outside the body — including on skin, in water, or in the air — and many bodily fluids do not carry HIV.

 • Shaking hands